Missouri DWI Attorney

 - JAIL: Up to a maximum of one year imprisonment (must serve at least 10

 - FINE: Up to $1,000.00

 will not be granted until at least 2 days jail time is served.

-- REVOCATION OF DRIVING PRIVILEGES: At least a one year revocation depending on the
+- REVOCATION OF DRIVING PRIVILEGES: A one year revocation depending on the

 Third or Subsequent Offense: Felony.

 - JAIL: Up to fifteen years in prison (must serve at least 30 days to 2 years